meobach2906/schema-validator/README.md

             }
           ```

-          + can access function: invoke function and assign result to field
+          + Can specific function: invoke function and assign result to field
           ```
             {
               type: 'number',